ValveSoftware/steam-runtime/doc/steamlinuxruntime-known-issues.md

 -------

-Using the Steam container runtimes from inside a Flatpak sandbox requires features that are not yet available in stable Flatpak releases.
+Using the Steam container runtimes from inside a Flatpak sandbox requires features that are not yet available in all Linux distributions.
 To use the container runtimes, you will need:

 * An operating system where unprivileged users can create user